Indigenous Agriculture and Relationship Development

 • Professional speaker and facilitator fees and travel accommodations

-• Elder and/or Knowledge Keeper fees and travel accommodations, up to $350 for a full day or $175 for a half day
+• Elder and/or Knowledge Keeper fees up to $350 for a full day or $175 for a half day

-• Knowledge Transfer expenses related to the development, design and distribution of communication and extension materials
+• Communication materials including expense related to the development, design and distribution.

 • Provincial sales tax (PST)

-• Overhead expenses (e.g. internal administration, use of own materials and supplies, use of own equipment, etc.), capped at 10% of total approved eligible expenses
+• Overhead expenses (e.g. internal administration, office supplies, use of own materials and supplies, use of own equipment, etc.), capped at 10% of total approved eligible expenses

 Project Timeline

-Project activities must be completed, and all reports submitted on or before August 21, 2025.
+Project activities must be completed, and all reports must be submitted on or before August 21, 2026.

 Cost Share Funding